thesandramm/us-medical-insurance-costs-project/README.md

 - This is a Codecademy Portfolio Project

 Project Tasks:
-- Importing dataset
+- Import dataset
-- Scoping the project
+- Scope the project
-- Reviewin the dataset
+- Review the dataset
-- Saving dataset via Python variables
+- Save dataset via Python variables
-- Building out analysis functions and/or class
+- Build out analysis functions and/or class

 Technology:
 - Python